dask/dask/docs/source/worker.rst

                             hopefully be visible from the scheduler network.
      --nthreads INTEGER     Number of threads per process.
 Defaults to number of cores
-     --nprocs INTEGER       Number of worker processes.
+     --nprocs INTEGER       Number of worker processes to launch.
 Defaults to one.
      --name TEXT            Alias
-     --memory-limit TEXT     Number of bytes before spilling data to disk --no-nanny
+     --memory-limit TEXT    Number of bytes (per worker process) before spilling data to disk --no-nanny
      --help                 Show this message and exit.